viperleed/viperleed/doc/content/parameters/elsplit.rst

 ``ELEMENT_MIX La = La Sr``.
 For more on this, see the page on :ref:`element name collision<ElementNameCollision>`.

-The actual occupations of the split sites are defined in the :ref:`VIBROCC file<vibrocc>`, and can be fitting parameters.
+The actual occupations of the split sites are defined in the :ref:`VIBROCC` file, and can be fitting parameters.